Is Man Flu an ACTUAL THING?

 It’s the Man Flu card.
 Which acts as a natural prompt for the question: Is Man Flu an actual THING?

 This is clearly dangerous ground, and our advice is to pass the cards and swiftly move on.
-If you’re playing in mixed company, and with work colleagues, doubly so.
+If you’re playing in mixed company, doubly so.

 If you’re determined to pursue the topic, Wikipedia won’t be greatly conclusive.
 Call us overly-rigorous, but we suspect that its citing of a ‘Nuts’ magazine survey is unlikely to change entrenched positions (even if it does helpfully admit that this survey had been criticised as ‘unreliable’).